 Collaborative on Health Reform and Independent Living (CHRIL)

-The hypothesis posed by CHRIL Project 1 is: coverage expansions under the ACA will have a positive effect on the health, function, quality of life and community participation of working-age adults with disabilities.
-Project 1 will directly assess consumer-reported experiences before and after ACA implementation.
-In Year 1, the project will use data from the nationally-representative Health Reform Monitoring Survey (HRMS) to understand baseline conditions for people with disabilities just prior to and shortly after ACA implementation.
-In years 2 and 4, the project will conduct interviews with consumers to gain a richer understanding of their individual experiences.
-In years 3 and 5, the project will conduct original consumer surveys to better assess longer-term experiences and outcomes.
+The hypothesis posed by KU-IHDPS staff leading CHRIL research project 1 is: coverage expansions under the ACA and other health reforms will have a positive effect on the health, function, quality of life and community participation of working-age adults with disabilities.
+Project 1 will directly assess consumer-reported experiences via primary data collection.
+In Year 1 (2016), the project will use data from the nationally-representative Health Reform Monitoring Survey (HRMS) to understand baseline conditions for people with disabilities just prior to and shortly after ACA implementation.
+In years 2 and 4 (2017 and 2019), the project will conduct national interviews with consumers to gain a richer understanding of their individual experiences.
+In years 3 and 5 (2018 and 2019/2020), the project will field a national, consumer survey to better assess longer-term experiences and outcomes.
 This project will document the experiences of working-age adults with disabilities in obtaining and maintaining health insurance, and identify the impact of insurance on access, health and function.
 It will provide near “real-time” insights on the lived consequences of health reform during and after ACA implementation, and will also inform other CHRIL research projects and KT activities.

-For more information about CHRIL please go to: www.chril.org
+For more information about the CHRIL as a whole, including all publications, please go to: www.chril.org